 You also can't launch third-party apps like Whatsapp to send a message.
 But Siri can do all that.
 That said, Google Assistant can handle setting reminders with a place and time, while Siri can only place what you requested on Apple's Reminders list.

-Speaking of third-party apps, Apple has opened up Siri to developers, but you'll have to ask Siri what she can do and play around to figure things out yourself.
+Speaking of third-party apps, Apple has opened up Siri to developers and enabled Siri Shortcuts to do more complicated tasks than previously available.
+It can be a little complicated to set those up, but once done it feels relatively seamless.
 With Google Assistant app, however, there is an Explore tab full of suggestions on what you can do with Assistant.
 We particularly like that Assistant offers access to other chatbots, like Genius, which guesses the name of a song based on a snippet.